Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

-We conjecture that a key problem in transferring learned representations for activity understanding in first-person videos is the strong coupling between hand-object interaction (``the action'') happening in the foreground and the appearance of the background.
+We conjecture that a key problem in transferring learned representations for activity understanding in first-person videos is the strong coupling between hand-object interaction (``the action'') in the foreground, and the appearance of the background.
 Since datasets for first-person action are still fairly small, training an action recognition model on a given dataset inevitably causes the model to over-fit to coincidental regularities in scene appearance.

-Hence, we aim to obtain better generalization by having the learned model focus on the foreground activity, while neglecting background appearance.
-Fortunately, the knowledge of first-person configuration provides us with ample opportunity to inject inductive biases such as the existence of left and right hands, hand-object configurations and motion, which we can exploit to decouple foreground action context from the background.
+We aim to generalize action learning by focusing the learned model on the foreground activity while neglecting background appearance.
+Knowledge of typical first-person action configuration provides us with an opportunity to inject inductive biases such as the existence of left and right hands, hand-object configurations and motion.
+We exploit these to decouple foreground action context from the background.
 Specifically, we extract multiple features (``visual cues'') inside the hand region, as obtained from a hand bounding box detector, and use them to train temporal models from a source dataset that is different from the target action dataset.

 Since most action recognition datasets do not contain all the relevant visual cue labels, we utilize cue-relevant image datasets to train feature representations for the visual cues.
 Figure~\ref{fig:pipeline} depicts our use of hand regions and object context regions within a multi-layer architecture.
-Off-the-shelf hand detection is used to define regions occupied by hands, as well as object regions nearby the hands (``object cells") near the hands.
-We also compute grasp features using public domain pre-trained network features, and motion cues such as optical flow and pixel trajectory information.
-Each of these features is embedded in a fixed dimensional representation that is used to train a bi-directional temporal network whose output is processed by an attention layer.
+Off-the-shelf hand detection is used to define regions occupied by hands, as well as object regions (called ``object cells") near the hands.
+We also compute grasp features using public domain pre-trained network features, and motion cues such as optical flow and pixel trajectories in the hand regions.
+Each of these high-dimensional features is embedded in a learned fixed dimensional representation that is used to train a bi-directional temporal network whose output is processed by an attention layer.
 The features for hand and object regions are computed using a pre-trained object detection network and grasp gestures use a pre-trained grasp network.